-Senior Thesis
+Senior Thesis DGMD400 - 4 credits

-In this course, students develop their own final projects.
-Class critiques help students develop their own work, while learning from the creative processes of their fellow classmates.
-Visiting industry leaders take part in these critique sessions.
-Students collect their work-ups from drawing classes, their storyboards, and other parts of the creative process, to be used as windows into their personal working styles.
-These pieces are then used to develop the students' reels and are of great value to future potential employers.
+Students develop their own final projects.
+Class and professional critiques help students develop their work, while learning from the creative processes of their classmates.
+Students collect their work from drawing classes, their storyboards, and other parts of the creative process, to be used as windows into their personal working styles.